Make your goals S.M.A.R.T!

 - Plan some time in your schedule for recreation.

-- Consider your study schedule a firm but flexible guide.
+- Consider your study schedule a firm but a flexible guide.

 - Guard against doing unproductive things from sheer habit.